 Attendance: You will be required to post at least three academic paragraphs in each week's discussion board.
 You are also required to reply to at least one other student's discussion board post.
 This is seen as your weekly attendance in class.
 Failing to post, reply, or both each week results in loss of points and would be the same as if you did not attend class that week.
-An academic paragraph needs at least five sentences in it.
+An academic paragraph needs to include at least five sentences.

 Late Work: All papers and assignments must be turned in the day they are due.
 No exceptions.
 If you have an emergency, please let me know in advance, and/or email me your assignment the same day it is due.
 Any late papers will be lowered 10%.
-Late papers can only be turned in before the deadline for the following assignments.
 Please observe that your assignments are worth a considerable number of points and skipping even one assignment will most likely significantly lower your grade.
 Please begin planning your semester schedule accordingly.